mendersoftware/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/01.Keys-and-certificates/docs.md

 export MTLS_IP=

-# You need to create a separate user on your Hosted Mender instance.
+# You need to create a separate user on your Mender instance.
-# The mtls server will authenticate devices on Hosted Mender as this user.
+# The mtls server will authenticate devices on Mender as this user.
 # Fill these with the credentials of your newly created user.
 export MENDER_USERNAME="mtls@mender.io"
 export MENDER_PASSWORD="password"

 # Please check the URL if your account as this can be i.e. eu.hosted.mender.io
 export MTLS_MENDER_BACKEND="https://hosted.mender.io"
-# Located under Settings->Organisation and billing->Organization token once logged to the UI of Hosted Mender
+# Located under Settings->Organisation and billing->Organization token once logged in to the Mender UI
 export TENANT_TOKEN="eyJhbGciOiJSUzI1NiCJ9...jJItYzlFyHMYzZQT"

 # Docker registry configuration